statecharts/statecharts.github.io/benefit-easy-to-understand.md

 # Easy to understand

-Once a developer gets past the initial hurdle of understanding statecharts, understanding a component whose behaviour is encoded in a statechart is a lot easier.
+Once a developer gets past the initial hurdle of understanding statecharts, understanding a component whose behaviour is encoded in a statechart is a lot easier than understanding a component that is not based on statecharts.

 ## Traditional code